MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-microsoft-photos-app.md

 ### Final calculation

-*Crashes in Microsoft Photos normalized by usage in years = total crashes in Microsoft Photos / runtime in years*
+*Crashes in Microsoft Photos normalized by usage in years = Total crashes in Microsoft Photos / Runtime in years*